Feature Driven Development (FDD)

 The domain expert is part of a team that solves the problem through analysis and client contact.
 The developers rely on the domain expert’s knowledge and skills, and ensure that functions work and deliver what the customer expects.

-Pros and cons of Feature Driven Development (FDD)?
+Advantages and disadvantages of Feature Driven Development (FDD)?

 The use of FDD entails both pros and cons.
 Below is an overview of the most important aspects of both categories.